DIY Home Gym Flooring: Best Budget Home Gym Floors

 Pros

 This interlocking home gym flooring is easily transportable and provides the same durability for years of lightweight home gym use.
-Each square tile is two feet by two feet, ten millimeters thick and 100 percent black in color.
+Each square tile is two feet by two feet, ten millimeters thick, and 100 percent black in color.
 This flooring tile can be installed directly over any hard flat surface including tiles or concrete floors in a basement or garage.

-This material is durable and designed to function similar to rubber tiles, only softer and not quite as durable as rubber.
+This material is durable and designed to function similarly to rubber tiles, only softer and not quite as durable as rubber.
 This home gym flooring option makes for an easy D.I.Y. install and the foam is easy to cut using a sharp utility knife to fit for wall-to-wall floor installations.
-This multi-functional home gym floor can be used under exercise equipment or for cardio exercises, yoga and stretching.
+This multi-functional home gym floor can be used under exercise equipment or for cardio exercises, yoga, and stretching.

 The modular nature of the home gym mats also reduces the amount of waste material when cutting is necessary for custom installations.